GOM Player

-GOM Player is a media player for Windows, developed by GOM & Company.
+GOM Player is a media player for Microsoft Windows, developed by GOM & Company.
 With more than 100 million downloads, it is also known as the most used player in South Korea.
 Its main features include the ability to play some broken media files and find missing codecs using a codec finder service.

 The word gom (곰) means "bear" in Korean, and as such the icon of GOM Player looks like a bear's paw.

 GOM Player has a free version and a paid version.
-The paid version name is GOM Player Plus, and it allows video playback without advertisements and includes convenient features such as simple configuration.
+The paid version name is GOM Player Plus, and it allows video playback without advertisements and includes additional features such as simpler configuration.